manuelarte/gowasp/README.md

 # GOwasp

-GOwasp is an example of a vulnerable application written in [Go](https://go.dev/).
-The goal of this repository is to show some of the top vulnerabilities web applications suffer today, based on [OWASP](https://owasp.org/).
+GOwasp is a deliberately vulnerable web application written in [Go](https://go.dev/).
+This project demonstrates some of the most common security vulnerabilities affecting web applications today, based on the [OWASP](https://owasp.org/) top 10.
+The goal is to learn security concepts by exploiting and then fixing these vulnerabilities.

+🚀 Getting Started

 To run the app, in the root directory type:

 > make r